WMXPY/sudo.mengw.io/blog/generate-uuid-with-uuid.md

 uuid.toUnifiedResourceString(): // urn:uuid:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-V4 uuid is fully random, use the following code to generate V4 uuid with `@sudoo/uuid`.
+V4 uuid is generated entirely with random numbers.
+Use the following code to generate V4 uuid with `@sudoo/uuid`.

 ```ts
 import { UUID, UUIDVersion4 } from "@sudoo/uuid";